arcaneAgilmente/consensual/README.md

 * sigil
 	The sigil is a piece of art that tracks your current score out of what is currently possible.
+* still_judge
+	The judgment will not move or change size with every tap if this is true.

 ## Heart Rate Entry Screen